ngunawan/dnd-player-helper/README.md

 # D&D Player Helper

-Playing Dungeons and Dragons require a heavy doze of reading from the Player's Handbook.
-This can be daunting for the novice player.
-This web tool attempts to compile all the relevant information you need to start playing the game.
+Playing Dungeons and Dragons require a lot of reading from the Player's Handbook.
+This can be daunting for the inexperienced players.
+This web tool attempts at visualizing frequently used and relevant information for quick access and easy readability.

 ### Features

   * Character creation and management [in progress]
-  * Searchable and sortable spells and equipments table
+  * Searchable spells, equipments, weapons, armors, and feats table
   * Note editor to compile campaign notes
   * Compendium to quickly look up information in the Player's Handbook [in progress]